 Preston Sawyer, Santa Cruz, CA. There are several library postcards addressed to Mr. Sawyer in the L. C. Powell collection at UCLA.

 Christian Schaller, an architect formerly with J. Stewart Roberts Associates of Somerville, MA, assembled a collection of 2,811 library postcards.
 Schaller sold his collection to Booth Library of Eastern Illinois University Library in 2010.
-Many of these cards were digitized and are displayed on the website Library Postcard Collection of J. Stewart Roberts Associates.
+Many of these cards were digitized and are displayed on the Johnson Roberts Associates - Architects website.

 George Dana Smith, Fletcher Library, Burlington, VT.
 Deceased; part of his collection is now in the Stevens collection.

 Mrs. Wayne W. Stoler, South Bend, Indiana.
 A letter from her dated 1/3/63 in the L. C. Powell collection at UCLA indicates that "I have a little collection, myself, rather carelessly gathered during the forty years of my library career."

 Mrs. Charles H. (Cynthia K.) Symonds, Jr., Beverly, MA.
 A letter in the L. C. Powell collection at UCLA indicates "I have broken up my collection of them [library postcards]...
 I began this hobby when I graduated from Simmons Library School in 1940 but now I have little room for extras."
 She enclosed a few cards but also indicated that others had been given to her son for his general postcard collection.